-With Democrat Joe Biden positioned to become the 46th president, many wealthy families are reconsidering their approach to estate planning and gift and estate taxes.
+Many wealthy families are reconsidering their approach to estate planning and gift and estate taxes in 2021.

 Current U.S. law exempts up to $11.58 million from gift and estate taxes — double the exemptions allowed before the 2017 Tax Cuts and Jobs Act.

-These exemption levels are set to expire at the end of 2025, but the Democratic victory in November 2020 could bring changes earlier and possibly lower the exemptions even further than pre-2017 levels, said Kerry Michael Finn, a senior trust advisor at City National Bank.
+These exemption levels are set to expire at the end of 2025, but the Democratic party could lower the exemptions even further than pre-2017 levels, said Kerry Michael Finn, a senior trust advisor at City National Bank.

 "I've been reminding everyone of the 2025 sunset on the higher estate and lifetime gift tax exemptions for the past two years," Finn said.
-"This year, with the election, it's especially important to encourage individuals and their families to have these conversations."
+"With the 2020 election results, it's especially important to encourage individuals and their families to have these conversations."

 Many high-net-worth individuals already are exploring different strategies to accelerate the transfer of assets to their heirs.
 Here's a look at potential changes in tax law and some of the moves that families might consider now.